The Early Years

 Rho has shared information with its alumni on a regular basis.
 The first communications were personal letters written twice a year to each alumnus, then printed letters, then in 1925 came The RhoBoat, a publication printed at least twice a year to this day.
 Rho was prominent in founding The Purple and Gold, Chi Psi’s national publication, and both William Florance, Rho 1885, and Harry Dayton, Rho 1892, have served as Editor.
 Alpha Rho has hosted seven Chi Psi Conventions: 1883 in New York; 1898 in Philadelphia; 1907 in New York; 1926 in New Brunswick; 1964 in New Brunswick; and 1989 in New Brunswick for its 110th Anniversary.

-Alpha Rho has been actively interested in its sister Alphas.
+Alpha Rho has always been actively interested in its sister Alphas.
 Two years after its founding, it was instrumental in the founding of Alpha Xi at Stevens, and in 1894 in the founding of Alpha Beta Delta at Lehigh.
 Rho and its alumni also played supporting roles in the founding of Alpha Kappa Delta at Yale and Alpha Psi Delta at Colorado, and in the revivals of Alpha Pi at Union and Sigma at North Carolina.

 Alpha Rho paved the way at Rutgers by hiring a resident housemother in 1931, a tradition that continued into the 1960s.
 Housemothers managed the kitchen and created a home environment for live-in members, rather than a boarding house feel.
 Another innovation was the live-in Graduate Resident Preceptor program begun in 1937, and provided a faculty liaison and tutor and confidential advisor to the active members on academic and personal concerns.